 Why a Habit?

 The Police wear uniforms.
 The staff in a shop have badges.
 Construction workers have orange vests.
 Doctors have coats and stethoscopes.
-A Monk too wears a habit as his work uniform, but a habit is so much more.
-Like a the paschal candle shining out the light of the resurrection or holy water reminding us of our baptism, the religious habit shows forth an inner consecration.
-Religious profession sets a monk a part.
+A Monk also wears a habit as his work uniform, but a habit is much more.
+Like the paschal candle shining out the light of the resurrection or holy water reminding us of our baptism, the religious habit shows forth an inner consecration.
+Religious profession sets a monk apart.
 He becomes a consecrated person.
 He belongs in a very particular way to God.
-Although the Habit does not make the monk (St Basil), the habit expresses fundamentally that the Monk is different.
+Although the habit does not make the monk (St Basil), the habit expresses fundamentally that the monk is different.
 He lives a different life; He is not supposed to live like everyone else.
 He is called to live a life totally dedicated to God.
-He becomes a walking visible sign of the future life of heaven.
-He becomes a living reminder that God exists, there is something more.
+He becomes a visible walking sign of the future life of heaven.
+He becomes a living reminder that God exists, that there is something more.

 Aren’t you Dominicans?

-Many people mistake us for Dominicans.
+Many people mistake the Pauline Fathers for Dominicans.
 Our habit indeed is very similar.
 There are many religious orders in the church that wear a similar habit.
-It shows how popular and effective it is as a habit.
-It has a real quality about it and it has stood the test of time.
-In fact, the Dominicans did not invent the habit.
+It shows how popular and effective it is as a Habit.
+It has a genuine quality about it, and it has stood the test of time.
+The Dominicans did not invent the Habit.
 Both St Dominic and Blessed Eusebius were canons regular before they founded their respective orders.
-They merely kept their old habits and changed the rochet for a scapular.
-Norbertines to this day keep this original habit.
+They merely kept their old Habits and changed the rochet for a scapular.
+Norbertines, to this day, keep this original habit.

 Diocesan priests and other monks wear black.
 It is a very practical colour.
 It represents penance, death to the world and a certain sombreness.
 It does show stains.
-White on the other hand is all about joy, glory and purity.
-At Baptism, we all are clothed in a white baptismal robe.
-Our habit reminds us of this grace of baptism that we have all received.
+White, on the other hand, is all about joy, glory and purity.
+At baptism, we all are clothed in a white baptismal robe.
+Our habit reminds us of this grace of baptism we have all received.
 By wearing white all the time, we are reminded of the new life we have received at baptism and how important it is to us.
 The white habit gets dirty easily and needs to be well cleaned and looked after, just like our souls.
 When I get my habit dirty, I need to clean it as soon as possible.
-When I sin, I need to clean my soul in confession, before it sets.
-Paulines are called to live the life of Angels, which is close prayer alone with God alone, in this life and the white habit reminds them constantly of their high calling.
+When I sin, I need to clean my soul in confession before it sets.
+God galls Paulines to live the life of Angels in this life, which is close prayer alone with God alone, and the white habit reminds them constantly of their high calling.

 The Habit itself